 Have a cheerful, friendly disposition

 Have up to date first aid training (not essential)

 Have a valid driver's license & own car (not essential)

 Basic to advanced level of physical fitness (depending on the work)

 Are willing to undergo training for some tasks

 Lucky you!
 You have found the mountain katydid call for volunteers!
 We currently have a variety of opportunities to help out on mountain katydid projects, some lab based, some field based.
 We have videos and videos of data to analyse and papers to write up, mountain katydids to be collected for conservation genomics studies and mechanical RoboDIDs to build.
 Pack your suitcase and join us on this voyage into the unknown world of deimatism.

-For more info on getting involved in mountain katydid research, contact Kate: firstname.lastname@example.org
+For more info on getting involved in mountain katydid research, contact Kate Umbers: email@example.com

 Volunteer field work with RoboBluey the blue-tongue lizard robot

-During late summer we will be looking for people to help with running experiments that aim to test whether the blue tongue lizard's defensive display helps protect them from predators.
-The robot is currently being built and we are hoping it will be finished by the end of 2016.
+We are looking for people to help with running experiments that aim to test whether the blue tongue lizard's defensive display helps protect them from predators.
+The robot is currently being finalised.
 This project is a collaboration with Martin Whiting, leader of the Lizard Lab at Macquarie University.
 Field work will involve visiting bushland around Sydney.
 Having first aid training, your drivers licence and your own car will make it easier for you to be involved than if you don't, but these things are not compulsory requirements.
 To volunteer on this project you will have to be officially named on the ethics documentation and permits.